amitsaha/amitsaha.github.io/content/fedora_koji_livecd_builds.rst

 As the `Fedora Scientific
 <http://fedora-scientific.readthedocs.org/en/latest/>`__ maintainer, I
-have to make sure I look into why the nightly build may be failing.
+have to make sure I look into whether the nightly build is failing so that I can look into the why.
 So far I have been doing that by going to the koji `url
 <http://koji.fedoraproject.org/koji/tasks?state=all&view=tree&method=livecd>`__.

 But I think there is a better way - make a program do it